2022 Laguna Woods shooting: Shooting

 The attack happened during a luncheon after the church service.
 There were between 30 and 40 people inside.

 At around 10:10 a.m. local time, the would-be shooter entered the sanctuary.
 The receptionist, who did not recognize the man, asked him to fill out a form with his personal details.
 He refused, claiming to have completed the form in the past.
 Witnesses said he mingled with other attendees and spoke to them in Taiwanese Hokkien.
 Pastor Billy Chang said the man sat in the back of the sanctuary and was reading a newspaper throughout the entire sermon.

 After the service, the church goers gathered in a separate hall for a luncheon in Chang's honor, and some guests who left early saw the shooter attempting to lock the doors with chains.
 While some asked what he was doing, others assumed he was a security officer.
 He then shot first into the ceiling, with many assuming it was a balloon popping instead of gunfire.
 Some attendees dropped to the floor and crawled under tables before an attendee, John Cheng, charged the shooter and tried to disarm him but was in turn shot and killed.
 As the shooter attempted to reload his weapon, pastor Billy Chang hit the man on the head with a chair.
 Several attendees then tackled and hogtied him with an extension cord and confiscated two handguns, which were eventually recovered by police.
 After he complained, those holding the shooter down eased up on the force of restraint to allow him to breathe.

 Police were alerted at about 1:26 p.m.
 They found the doors chained shut and their locks glued.
 Four items similar to Molotov cocktails were stored inside.

 Victims

 A 52-year-old man named John Cheng was killed after trying to stop the shooter.
 While Cheng was not a member of the congregation, he accompanied his mother there to mourn his father.
 Five other victims, all of Taiwanese descent and aged between 66 and 92, were also shot but survived their injuries.
 Four of them were male, and one was an 86-year-old female.

-Investigation

-Orange County's District Attorney’s office and the FBI described the shooting as motivated by hatred against Taiwan.
-Sheriff Don Barnes said that handwritten notes recovered from a vehicle allegedly belonging to Chou expressed his "hatred for the Taiwanese people" and belief that Taiwan should not be independent from China.
-Barnes surmised that these sentiments began because of the way Chou was received and treated while growing up in Taiwan.